 - 67.5 ETH → 1.0125 ETH

-Keep in mind, triangular arbitrage opportunities are harder to identify and are rarest (while also usually requiring trading algorithms), but when found they can provide a pathway to profits for traders.
+Remember that triangular arbitrage opportunity are harder to identify and rarest (while also usually requiring trading algorithms).
+Still, when found, they can provide a pathway to profits for traders.

 Cryptocurrency Arbitrage Advantages